Keep this in mind.

-"Will I become addicted to my vibrator?"
-"Once I start using a vibrator, will I be able to climax without it?"
-"Will using a vibrator make me less sensitive?
+Will I become addicted to my vibrator?
+Once I start using a vibrator, will I be able to climax without it?
+Will using a vibrator make me less sensitive?

-Translation: If a woman often uses a sex toy, it means she has an active libido!
-She likes sex and that is a great thing, both for her and for her partner.
+So, if a woman often uses a sex toy, it means she has an active libido.
+She likes sex and that's a great thing, both for her and for her partner.

 But many women also believe that regularly masturbating with a vibrator will somehow take the place of a partner.